thedevelopnik/java-data-structures/README.md

 April Fronk
 Marylouise Haake

+Let's loop through the names to make sure they all got added correct:

+    System.out.println("----After Inital Add----");
+    for(String student : students) {
+      System.out.println(student);
+    }

+When you run this, you should see all 5 names.

 Now add a few more names using the add method.
 Remove the name at [4].
 Then remove "Karen Withrow" without using the index.
+Check to see if the removals happened like you expected.

+    System.out.println("----After more adding removal----");
+    for(String student : students) {
+      System.out.println(student);
+    }

 ### HashMaps
 #### Why HashMaps?